subhamkd/heat_equation/README.md

 # heat_equation
-Solving the transient heat equation using finite differences in python
+Python script for solving the transient heat equation using finite difference method.
+Discretization scheme used : FTCS